Castilla y León

 Castilla y León is known for producing high-quality red and white wines, but also Rosé.
 The region is home to several Denominaciones de Origen (DOs), each with its own distinctive characteristics, thus providing greater diversity to Castilian wines.

-In contrast, the Rueda DO is renowned for its crisp and refreshing white wines made primarily from the Verdejo and Sauvignon Blanc grape varieties.
+In contrast, the Rueda DO is renowned for its crisp and refreshing white wines and sparkling wines made primarily from the Verdejo and Sauvignon Blanc grape varieties.
 These wines have a high level of acidity, which gives them a vibrant and zesty character.
 They typically have aromas of citrus and green apple, with subtle floral and herbal notes.

 Insects in the vineyards